IAmMoltony/ds-craft/scripts/README.md

 The script has two versions: a Bash version (`lstodos.sh`) and a PowerShell version (`lstodos.ps1`).
-The Bash version requires `grep` to be installed on the system (which it probably already is), while the PowerShell version works straight away.
+The Bash version requires `grep` to be installed on the system (which it probably already is), while the PowerShell version works straight away without any external dependencies.

+The script supports the following command line argumeents:

+- `-NoClear` (PowerShell) / `--noclear` (Bash): don't clear the screen before listing TODOs.

 ### Crafting Recipe Generator (`newrecipe.py`)